French destroyer Renaudin: Construction and career

 After Italy signed the Treaty of London and declared war on the Austro-Hungarian Empire on 23 May, the ship was transferred to the 1st Destroyer Flotilla (1^{ère} escadrille de torpilleurs de escadre) in December which was assigned to the 1st Division of Destroyers and Submarines (1^{ère} division de torpilleurs et de sous-marines) of the 2nd Squadron (escadre) based at Brindisi, Italy.
+According to a British report of 5 June, Renaudin and the cruisers Guichen and Châteaurenault were assigned to patrol the area between Sicily and Cape Bon, Tunisia.

-Several weeks later, Captain A. P. Addison's force (the British light cruiser HMS Dartmouth, the Italian scout cruiser Quarto and the 1st Destroyer Flotilla) was alerted by a report of an Austro-Hungarian cruiser and five destroyers off Durazzo, shortly before 0700 on 29 December and sortied at 0715 in an attempt to cut off the Austro-Hungarian ships from their base at Cattaro.
+Several months later, Captain A. P. Addison's force (the British light cruiser HMS Dartmouth, the Italian scout cruiser Quarto and the 1st Destroyer Flotilla) was alerted by a report of an Austro-Hungarian cruiser and five destroyers off Durazzo, shortly before 0700 on 29 December and sortied at 0715 in an attempt to cut off the Austro-Hungarian ships from their base at Cattaro.
 While attacking the ships in the harbor, the Tátra-class destroyers had blundered into a minefield which sank one ship and crippled SMS Triglav.
 Another destroyer began towing the cripple and the Austro-Hungarians turned north at 6 kn.

 Initially unaware of the losses suffered by the Austro-Hungarians, Addison had sailed directly for Cattaro, but when he was informed of the losses, he turned south, searching for the Austro-Hungarians.
-Smoke on the southern horizon was spotted at 1320, although Addison's ships had been seen five minutes earlier earlier by the Austro-Hungarians; the tow had been dropped and Triglav abandoned.
+Smoke on the southern horizon was spotted at 1320, although Addison's ships had been seen five minutes earlier by the Austro-Hungarians; the tow had been dropped and Triglav abandoned.
 At 1338 Addison detached his destroyers to deal with Triglav which still had smoke coming from its funnels.
 The flotilla commander aboard Casque thought that the Austro-Hungarian ship was still underway and decided to engage it with gunfire rather than torpedoing it.
 The time required to sink Triglav was longer than expected and left the flotilla unable to rejoin the pursuit despite following Addison's cruisers at full speed.